-By the time the job of the second school in the region of Langtang was done and as we hiked up to our local shelter for our days off, Team' B' had just got overbuilding the third school that was in-between the first and second.
-Hats off to our team for a great job and then together we took off giving it a break for our next day's mission.
+By the time the second school's job in the Langtang region was done, and as we hiked up to our local shelter for our days off, Team' B' had just finished overbuilding the third school between the first and second.
+Hats off to our team for a great job, and then together, we took off, giving it a break for our next day's mission.

 LANGTANG HEALTH POST